BLB Solicitors

 No one knows what is around the corner.
 A Lasting Power of Attorney is like an insurance policy.
 You hope you never have to use it, but, if you do, you’ll be so grateful that you have it.
 You may find it surprising, but if somebody loses mental capacity and they do not have an LPA in place, no one, not even a spouse, has the authority to deal with their finances on their behalf.

 In the absence of an LPA, it is necessary for somebody – a family member, friend, solicitor or local authority – to apply to the court to be appointed a ‘Deputy’.
 A Deputy is a person granted authority by the court to exercise control over somebody else’s property and financial affairs.
-The process of applying for deputyship can be complicated, expensive and time consuming and this can be avoided by having an LPA in place.
+The process of applying for deputyship can be complicated, expensive and time-consuming and this can be avoided by having an LPA in place.

-Health and Welfare Decisions
+LPA Health and Welfare Decisions

 The second type of LPA is for health and welfare decisions.
 This covers things like choices around care plans, medical treatment and end of life wishes.